 Degree Level: Diploma

 Students who want to reach for a career in the field of wind turbine technology will need to complete a non-degree certificate program or associate degree in wind turbine energy technology after they complete high school.
 Additionally, wind turbine technologists receive extensive on-the-job training, usually for a year or more, related to the specific equipment.
 Technicians working in the wind turbine field maintain, install and repair wind turbines, working outdoors and at great heights.
 Coursework for a wind turbine certificate or associate degree program will include electrical/hydraulic maintenance, mechanical systems, computers, braking and rescue/safety, and first aid.
 In addition, there are professional organizations that offer wind turbine technology certifications which demonstrates the professional’s competence and proficiency.

 Wind Turbine Technology technicians perform routine tasks of installation and maintenance of wind turbines, mechanical devices that create electricity from wind energy.
 They also collect data that is used to improve services through extensive analysis.
 A wind turbine technician may work in an office but will also travel to work sites when needed.
 In 2019, the number of wind turbine technologists working in the country was approximately 7,000; however, statisticians anticipate the job market for wind turbine technology to explode with a 61% growth over the next ten years.
 The median pay for wind turbine energy technicians during 2020 was $56,2340 per year, or $27.03 hourly.
+It’s one of the highest-paying associate degree jobs.
 Most wind turbine technicians are employed by electrical power transmission companies or industrial machinery maintenance, among others.